cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio_troubleshooting.rst

 Similar to regular R, RStudio will automatically save the data you have loaded into your R session and will restore it when you return later, so that you can continue your work.
-However, this many result in large amounts of data being saved and loading this data may result in a large delay when you attempt to log in at a later date.
+However, this may result in large amounts of data being saved and loading this data may result in a large delay when you attempt to log in at a later date.